dterrey/TITAN/README.md

 This project is licensed under the Apache License 2.0.
 See the LICENSE file for more details.
 NOTICE

-This product, TITAN-X, includes software developed by [David Terrey], the creator of the platform.
+This product, TITAN, includes custom scripts developed by [David Terrey], the creator of the platform.
 TITAN-X is designed to assist DFIR analysts and cybersecurity professionals in automating threat investigation, incident response, and forensic analysis.

 Attribution: The following third-party libraries and tools are used in this project, each under their respective open-source licenses: